ynuo-o/Visual-system-logbook-/lab2/README.md

 **Conclusion**: These tasks demonstrate that the brain is not a passive receiver of light; it is an active interpreter.
 It prioritizes "making sense" of the world (depth, shadow, object constancy) over literal accuracy.

+### Task 6 - The Grid Illusion

+**Experimental Observations**
+**Scintillating Grid**: When staring at the center of the grid, dark dots appear to flash or "scintillate" rapidly at the white intersections in the peripheral vision.
+These dots disappear when looking directly at a specific intersection.

+**Hermann Grid**: Similar "ghostlike" grey blobs appear at the intersections of a white grid on a black background.

+**Low Contrast Case**: In the pink and cyan checkerboard image, these scintillating/ghostly dots are not observed, despite the grid-like structure.

+**Scientific Explanation**
+1. **Lateral Inhibition Theory**:
+* Visual intensity is determined by a group of receptors responding to a receptive field.
+* A retinal ganglion cell excites when center receptors detect light, but is inhibited by receptors in the surrounding area.
+* Intersections are surrounded by more light-colored areas than the middle of a line; therefore, they experience increased inhibition, making them appear darker to the brain.
+2. **The Role of Contrast**:
+* The Grid Illusion is highly dependent on high contrast between the grid lines and the background.
+* In low-contrast images (like the pink/cyan grid), the luminance difference is reduced, making lateral inhibition much weaker.
+* Without sharp intensity differences, ganglion cells are not inhibited enough to reach the threshold of perception for "ghostly" spots.
+3. **Scintillating vs. Hermann Grid**:
+    * The Scintillating illusion requires global processes (linking and grouping features) in addition to local neural processes.
+    * The effect is most prominent with at least a $3 \times 3$ grid of intersections.

+**Alternative Theories**
+* Some suggest the effect is caused by S1 type simple cells in the visual cortex or the involuntary movement of the physiological blind spot.

+**Conclusion**: The Grid Illusion demonstrates that our perception of brightness is not absolute.
+It requires strong, high-contrast signals to trigger competitive neural processing (lateral inhibition), which the brain uses to enhance edge detection and contrast.